-I teased about it in my homemade Hawaiian rolls post last week, and I know so many of you are dying to try this.
+I teased about this pulled pork with huli huli sauce in my homemade Hawaiian rolls post last week, and I know so many of you are dying to try this.
 The sweet rolls make the perfect buns for moist, smokey shredded pork.
 Homemade barbecue sauces are so easy to make, and I’ll go out on a limb and say that they’ve got to be some of the most powerfully flavored sauces on the planet.
 They can turn any grilled meat or fish into an instant feast.

 In the winter we do our pulled pork in the crock pot or the Instant Pot, but come summer, it’s gotta go on the grill.
 A little patience goes a long way when cooking pulled pork on the grill, and the reward is an intense smoky flavor you just can’t replicate in the kitchen!
 In this recipe, I used an easy technique known as the “Texas crutch” that helps bring your meat up to temperature a little more quickly while keeping it nice and moist ~ no need for a fancy smoker!